 Kindness Art for Everyone

-Every student in our classroom painted two pieces of paper.
+Every student painted two pieces of paper.
 One piece was their “background” where they painted it one colour.
-The other piece could be painted however they wanted as long as they understood their painting was going to be chopped up into pieces.
+The other piece could be painted however they wanted.
+This painting is chopped up into pieces.

-We did our painting near the end of the school day and after cleaning up the room left them to dry overnight.
+We did our painting near the end of the school day and after cleaning up the room, leaving them to dry overnight.
 Students put their names on the back of the painting that would NOT be chopped up.
-This is to signal which painting could be chopped.
+This is to signal which paintings could be chopped.

-Ninja Note: Don’t forget to have the adults in the room do the paintings, too.
+Ninja Note: Adults in the room should do the paintings, too.

-In the morning we had two parent volunteers bring paper cutters into our room and then chopped up the paintings.
+In the morning, we had two parent volunteers bring paper cutters into our room and then chopped up the paintings.
 They started on the short side of the painting and cut pieces across the paper in strips about .5 to 1 cm wide.
 They don’t have to be perfect.
-It took about twenty minutes for twenty-eight paintings.
+It took about fifteen minutes for twenty-eight paintings.

 If you don’t have parent volunteers, you might have to do this yourself or have students use the paper cutter (it will depend on the design of the cutter for safety reasons).